DMU Research Symposium

 |9 am – 12 pm||Informal Poster Viewing|

-During the Research Symposium, we will have the opportunity for faculty, students and staff to display photos of their research.
+The scientific photo exhibition encourages faculty, students and staff to display photos of their research.
 Whether it is a microscopic image or images around a lab or in the environment, submit a photo which visually depicts your research.
+A few sample images are included on the banner at the top of the page.
+Be creative!
+Photos will be judged using Poll Everywhere and the audience favorite will be awarded.
 With the photo, please include name(s), department, project title and a description of the photo (max 150 words).

 Photos should be: